Telstra’s (Postpaid) SIM Only Plans – Is paying so much more for the network worth it?

 Telstra’s content offerings are unique and impressive

 Are you a mad footy fan ?
 Do you love the AFL ?
-Would you watch these games on your phone ?
+Would you watch these sports on your phone ?
 If you do value these things, Telstra (and the premium they charge) might be right for you

 - All Telstra customers get AFL and NRL ‘Season Passes’: